feathersjs/docs/guides/chat/testing.md

 The best way to test individual hooks is to set up a dummy Feathers application with some services that return the data we expect and can test against, register the hooks and make actual service calls to verify that they return what we'd expect.

 The first hook we created was for processing new messages.
 For this one we can create a `messages` dummy custom [service](../basics/services.md) that just returns the same data in the `create` service method.
 To pretend that we are an authenticated user we have to pass `params.user`.
-In this case it can be an object with an `_id`.
+In our case this can be a simple JavaScript object with an `_id`.

-Update `test/hooks/process-messages.js` to the following:
+Update `test/hooks/process-messages.test.js` to the following:

 ```js
 const assert = require('assert');